-Personnel White Pages (PWP) - provides access to basic human workforce user directory information.
-This information has broad use among many clinical and non-clinical applications across the healthcare enterprise.

-- Cross-Enterprise Document Sharing (XDS) enables a number of healthcare delivery 330 organizations belonging to an XDS Affinity Domain (e.g. a community of care) to cooperate in the care of a patient by sharing clinical records in the form of documents as they proceed with their patients' care delivery activities.
+- 355 Personnel White Pages (PWP) provides access to basic human workforce user directory information.
+This information has broad use among many clinical and non-clinical applications across the healthcare enterprise. - Cross-Enterprise Document Sharing (XDS) enables a number of healthcare delivery organizations belonging to an XDS Affinity Domain (e.g. a community of care) to cooperate in the care of a patient by sharing clinical records in the form of documents as they proceed with their patients' care delivery activities.
 This profile is based upon ebXML Registry standards, SOAP, HTTP and SMTP.
-It describes the configuration of an ebXML Registry in sufficient detail to support Cross Enterprise Document Sharing. - 335 Patient Administration Management (PAM) - provides patient identity, registration, and encounter management transactions in a healthcare enterprise as well as across enterprises.
+It describes the configuration of an ebXML Registry in sufficient detail to support Cross Enterprise Document Sharing. - Cross-Enterprise User Assertion Profile (XUA) provides a means to communicate claims about the identity of an authenticated principal (user, application, system...) in transactions that cross enterprise boundaries.
+To provide accountability in these cross-enterprise transactions there is a need to identify the requesting principal in a way that enables the receiver to make access decisions and generate the proper audit entries.
+The XUA Profile supports enterprises that have chosen to have their own user directory with their own unique method of authenticating the users, as well as others that may have chosen to use a third party to perform the authentication.

+Patient Administration Management (PAM) - provides patient identity, registration, and encounter management transactions in a healthcare enterprise as well as across enterprises.